Thousands of Syrians flee raging assaults on two fronts

 A single escape route remains open to the south to territory still held by the YPG or controlled by the Damascus government.

-Afrin has come under heavy air and artillery bombardment by the Turkish army.
+In a regime-held area just outside Afrin, Syrians who had fled their homes were sleeping in mosques and schools -- some even in shops, a displaced person there said.

+"Some sleep in cars or on the roadside," said the person, asking not to be named, adding that rent prices in the area had soared.

-On Friday evening, a Turkish bombing raid struck the city's main hospital, killing 16 civilians, a monitor said.
+Late Friday, a Turkish bombing raid struck the city's main hospital, killing 16 civilians, the Observatory said.

 Turkey's military denied hitting the hospital, saying that its operation in Afrin "is carried out in such a way as to not cause any harm to civilians".

-Hospital director Jiwan Mohammed told state news agency SANA the strikes had put the facility out of service.
+Hospital director Jiwan Mohammed told state news agency SANA the strikes had put the hospital -- until then, the city's only functioning medical facility -- out of service.

-Serwan Bery, co-chair of the Kurdish Red Crescent, said earlier it had been the city's only functioning hospital.

-Turkey says the YPG is a "terrorist" offshoot of the outlawed Kurdistan Workers' Party (PKK), which has been waging an insurgency inside Turkey since 1984.
+Turkey says the YPG is a "terrorist" offshoot of the outlawed Kurdistan Workers' Party (PKK).

 But the Kurdish militia has also formed the backbone of a US-backed alliance that has successfully expelled the Islamic State jihadist group from large parts of Syria.